Manuel Villalobos

-Manuel Arturo Villalobos Salvo (born October 15, 1980) is a Chilean former footballer and current manager.
+Manuel Arturo Villalobos Salvo (born 15 October 1980) is a Chilean former footballer and current manager.
+He is the current caretaker manager of Deportes Iquique.

 Playing career

 Villalobos joined Colo-Colo's youth squad at the age of ten in 1990.
 In 1997, he made his professional debut.
 In 2000, he was loaned to Fernández Vial to gain more playing time and experience.
 During his time with Fernández Vial he was the second leading scorer of the Primera B (Chilean Second Division).
 After his impressive season Villalobos was loaned six months to Primera División (Chilean First Division) squad O'Higgins.
 He then spent the next six months with Deportes Talcahuano.
 During these two years Villalobos was rejected a chance to return to his original club, Colo-Colo.
 In 2002 Colo-Colo's coach Jaime Pizarro released him from his contract due to indiscipline.

 In 2002 Villalobos signed with Deportes Iquique.
 The following year Villalobos signed with Portuguese club S.C.
 Dragões Sandinenses, where he was primarily used as a reserve.
 The following two years Villalobos spent in the Chilean Third Division where he scored in abundance.
-However since he was not owned by any first-tier club, his accomplishments were not taken seriously.
+However, since he was not owned by any first-tier club, his accomplishments were not taken seriously.
 During this time he thought about leaving football for good.